-Selling to commercial clients can be a challenge for small businesses and start-ups.
-Most commercial and government clients have contract terms allowing them to pay invoices in 30 to 60 days.
+Selling to commercial clients can be a challenge for small and growing companies.
+Most commercial and government clients have contract terms that allow them to pay invoices in 30 to 60 days.
 These terms can create cash flow problems for companies that can’t afford to wait for payment.

-These cash flow problems can also affect growing companies that may appear to be doing well financially.
+These cash flow problems can also affect growing companies that appear to be doing well financially.
 Sales may be growing, but collections lag behind expenses.
-Because of this delay, expenses grow while your cash reserves shrink – at least initially.
-For a more detailed explanation about this scenario, read “Cash Flow Problems Due to Growth“.
+As a result, expenses grow while your cash reserves shrink – at least initially.
+For a more detailed explanation about this scenario, read “Cash Flow Problems Due to Growth.”

 - 1%/10 – net 30